During the Japanese green tea ceremony, it’s important to make sure you have the right Tea Ceremony Set.

 In the first section of this article, we'll be covering all the accessories of the traditional tea ceremony with detailed explanation and pictures.

-In the second part, we'll explain you step by step how to use the Japanese Tea Ceremony Set.
-Without further saying, let's brew! 🍵🍃
+In the second part, we'll explain to you step by step how to use the Japanese Tea Ceremony Set.
+Without further ado, let's get brewing! 🍵🍃

 Definition of the tea ceremony set